tusharts/SwipeApp/README.md

 ## Swipe Strategy

-SwipeApp implements a balanced swiping strategy to maximize the likelihood of meaningful matches while mitigating the risk of negative consequences.
-The default strategy involves two right swipes followed by one left swipe, which users can customize according to their preferences and experiences.
+The logic behind SwipeApp's swiping strategy is to maintain a balanced approach on dating apps.
+Research suggests that excessive right swipes may lower your profile's rating, while too many left swipes can decrease your chances of matching with potential partners.
+To address this, SwipeApp implements a strategy of two right swipes followed by one left swipe.
+This approach aims to maximize the likelihood of meaningful matches while mitigating the risk of negative consequences.
+Users can customize this strategy according to their preferences and experiences.

 ## Getting Started